hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-plugin-keychain-vault.md

 ### Usage

 The prometheus exporter object is initialized in the `PluginKeychainVault` class constructor itself, so instantiating the object of the `PluginKeychainVault` class, gives access to the exporter object.
-You can also initialize the prometheus exporter object seperately and then pass it to the `IPluginKeychainVaultOptions` interface for `PluginKeychainVault` constructor.
+You can also initialize the prometheus exporter object separately and then pass it to the `IPluginKeychainVaultOptions` interface for `PluginKeychainVault` constructor.

 `getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total key count, which currently increments everytime the `set()` and `delete()` method of the `PluginKeychainVault` class is called.